Graduate School Handbook Part 12 - Progress review in stages 2 and beyond

-- At Stage 2: a thesis outline; a synthesis of outputs/data/activities; a presentation on progress; a presentation of output; a draft thesis chapter.
+- At Stage 2: a thesis outline; OR a synthesis of outputs/data/activities; OR a presentation on progress; OR a presentation of output; OR a draft thesis chapter.

-- At Stage 3: a draft thesis/part thesis; a presentation of findings; a published paper; or other evidence to demonstrate that timely completion will occur.
+- At Stage 3: a draft thesis/part thesis; OR a presentation of findings; OR other evidence to demonstrate that timely completion of the project and submission of the thesis will occur.

-- Professional doctorate PGRs may select the draft thesis/part thesis at their Stage 2 progress review if this is appropriate to their award.
-In such cases this will then be deemed to be their stage 3 progress review (PR3)
+- Professional doctorate PGRs may select the draft thesis/part thesis at their Stage 2 progress review if this is appropriate to their award, as specified in programme handbooks/ published requirements.
+In such cases, this will then be deemed to be their stage 3 progress review (PR3).

 PGR 12.4.2 The PGR and their Director of Studies should agree in advance what kind of material from the approved range of options should be submitted as evidence which best reflects both the nature of the project and the research culture of its disciplinary context.

 PGR 12.4.3 It is important to note that the range of options aims to reflect the material that a PGR might normally be expected to produce as part of the work plan for their project at that stage, rather than to create additional workload.
 PGRs should not be required to draft extensive material from scratch unless it has direct and transferable relevance or demonstrable benefit to the completion of the project itself.

 Note: Unless there is a clearly stated rationale to support the contrary, only one representative example of evidence should be submitted and the PGR should be ready to discuss how this demonstrates their progress.
 Where a published paper is submitted as supplementary evidence of progress, the PGR will be expected to be able to show how this will contribute to the final thesis/critical commentary.
 PGRs should avoid overloading reviewers with multiple or ancillary evidence.